Sebastian Korda Breaks Through On Parma Clay - UrduPoint

 Saturday's victory made him the first American player to win a clay court tournament since Sam Querrey in Belgrade 11 years ago.

-"This is something that I've dreamed of," Korda said, adding that he had expected to win a title sooner, naming an event in Florida in January.
+"This is something that I've dreamed of," Korda said, adding that he had expected to win a title sooner.
+He finished runner-up at an event in Florida in January.

-"I really thought I was going to get it done in Delray Beach, and I was a little heartbroken.".

 Korda plays Pedro Martinez in the first round at Roland Garros where his father reached the final in 1992 losing to Jim Courier.